The Definitive Guide to Progressive Profiling

 You start walking towards her.
-She looks at you and strikes up a smile thinking you just want to help her find what she’s looking for.
+She looks at you, she's smiling, she thinks you just want to help her find what she’s looking for.

 Would that be a pleasant experience?
 Probably not.

-It would make her smile disappear faster than a toupé in a hurricane.
+It would wipe the smile off her face faster than a toupé in a hurricane.

 Yet this is how most businesses treat visitors and prospects.
 It's basically the exact opposite of how real-world relationships are built.